Robinson v Harman: Facts

 "lost and was deprived of great gains and profits, which would otherwise have accrued to him, and paid, expended, and incurred liability to pay divers sums of money, in and about the preparation of the said agreement and lease, etc, amounting, to wit, to £20.”

+Lord Denman CJ heard the trial at the Surrey Spring Assizes.
 Mr Harman urged that the plaintiff could not recover damages for the loss of his bargain.
-Lord Denman CJ heard the trial at the Surrey Spring Assizes.
-He found that Mr Robinson was entitled to £200 (including court expenses) to cover the loss to Mr Robinson from not getting the house.
+Evidence was tendered on his behalf that Mr Robinson, when he entered into the agreement, had full knowledge of the defendant's incapacity to grant the lease; but the judge ruled that such evidence was inadmissible.
+The judge found that Mr Robinson was entitled to £200 (including court expenses) to cover his loss from not getting the house.
 Mr Harman appealed.

 Judgment

-The Court of Exchequer Chamber held that where a party agrees to grant a good and valid lease, having full knowledge that he has no title, the plaintiff, in an action for the breach of such agreement, may recover, beyond his expenses, damages resulting from the loss of his bargain; and the defendant cannot, under a plea of payment of money into court, give evidence that the plaintiff was aware of the defect of title.
+At appeal, the Court of Exchequer Chamber held that where a party agrees to grant a good and valid lease, having full knowledge that he has no title, the plaintiff, in an action for the breach of such agreement, may recover, beyond his expenses, damages resulting from the loss of his bargain; and the defendant cannot, under a plea of payment of money into court, give evidence that the plaintiff was aware of the defect of title.
 Parke B's judgment went as follows.